 As you can imagine, this is heavy stuff.
 But it’s incredibly important for people to see places like this in order to better understand our world history, to pay respects to lives lost, and to move forward without repeating the mistakes of our past.

 If you have extra time, we highly recommend exploring more of the city.
-Hiroshima has a palpable energy and a spirit of resilience that is deeply moving, and there are lots of fun things to do.
+Hiroshima has a palpable energy and a spirit of resilience, plus there are lots of fun things to do.

 Top things to do in Hiroshima